jorgebg2016/r4-backend/README.md

 # r4-backend
-Typescript API with Express and Sequelize for r4 exam
+Typescript API with Express and Sequelize for R4 Marketing exam.